3mdeb/news-and-ideas/blog/content/post/2021-02-23-OSF_vs_OCP_OSF.md

 The OCP Open System Firmware project is aiming to allow system firmware like [BIOS][3] and [BMC][4] to be modified and their source code shared with the owners of OCP-certified hardware.
 Since March 2021, supporting Open System Firmware is mandatory for servers with OCP badging.
-The ecosystem partners have decided to implement such Open Source Firmware (OSF) as coreboot for their Open System Firmware architecture, since having the source code helps to adapt the firmware to the needs of even the most demanding clients by fixing the firmware
+Some ecosystem partners have decided to implement such Open Source Firmware (OSF) as coreboot for their Open System Firmware architecture, since having the source code helps to adapt the firmware to the needs of even the most demanding clients by fixing the firmware